/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why Nonprofits Rely on Time Clock Software

 For a nonprofit, accurate hours aren't a nice-to-have.
-A single payroll error wastes money a program needed, and a sloppy record can complicate a grant report or an audit.
+A single payroll error wastes money on a program needed, and a sloppy record can complicate a grant report or an audit.

 Key Features Nonprofit Time Clock Software Should Have